katzenpost/docs/drafts/mix_plugin_subscription.rst

 .. rubric:: Abstract

-This document describe a new plugin system for the Katzenpost Mix Server which makes use of a SURB based publish subscribe protocol allowing plugins to send clients messages without the strict request response protocol dialogue previously used in the Kaetzchen plugin system.
+This document describe a new plugin system for the Katzenpost Mix Server which makes use of a SURB based publish subscribe protocol allowing application plugins to send clients messages without the strict request response protocol dialogue previously used in the Kaetzchen plugin system.
 [KAETZCHEN]_

 .. contents:: :local: